cloudinary/api-schemas/README.md

 #### Usage

-1. **Select a Schema**: Click on one of the predefined schema tabs (Assets, Config, Analysis, etc.) or upload your own YAML file
+1. **Select a Schema**: Click on one of the predefined schema tabs (API, Assets, Config, Analysis, etc.) or upload your own YAML file
 2. **Analyze Operations**: The table will populate with all API operations and their MCP configurations
 3. **Filter Results**: Use the filter dropdowns to narrow down operations by specific criteria
 4. **Export Data**: Click the "Export Data" button to download results as CSV